 Until 1177 Jews had only one burial ground in England, outside the city wall at Cripplegate and they had to transport their dead there from other towns.
 It is now partly covered by the Barbican development.
 There were later cemeteries created at York and Winchester.
 A tax of three and a half pence was payable on every Jewish burial.

-Some Jews went into professions such as doctors, goldsmiths, pawnbrokers, rabbis, cheesemongers, fishmongers, and vintners.
+Some Jews went into professions as doctors, goldsmiths, pawnbrokers, rabbis, cheesemongers, fishmongers, and vintners.
 One Marlibrun of Billingsgate was an artist, and Elijah Menahem a leading translator and Judaic theologian with an impressive library.